Someone whip out a box of Kleenex, a pot of petroleum jelly and the violins already! I’ve had a freakin’ nightmare.

 Someone lend me a fiver!

 First to pack up, die and sink its teeth into my ‘stripper fund’ and generally ruin my seedy life was the boiler.

-My tenant reported the boiler to be working intermittently- sometimes it would on cue, other times it took hours before it became responsive.
+My tenant reported the boiler to be working intermittently; sometimes it powered up on cue, other times it took hours before it became responsive.
 The problem sounded expensive from the outset- I knew straight away my profit margin was about to get a beat down because I’ve had problems with this particular tin-can before.
 Last time it cost me £300 to repair.
 If my memory serves me correctly, I had to replace a circuit board or something as equally uninteresting.

-I eventually got three different plumbers on the case because the first one that took a gander recommended a replacement boiler to cure the problem.
+I eventually got three different plumbers on the case because the first one that took a gander, recommended a replacement boiler to cure the problem.
 Before I succumbed to his abrupt recommendation and took his soul-destroying £2.8k quote seriously, I wanted more opinions.
 Firstly, I wanted to ensure the boiler did legitimately need replacing.
-Secondly, I wanted to ensure his quote wasn’t some cowboy figure he extracted from a dark hole that housed his hemorrhoids.
+Secondly, I wanted to ensure his quote wasn’t a cowboy figure he extracted from a dark hole that housed his haemorrhoids.

 I’ll be the first to admit I don’t know the first thing about boilers, but I know they aren’t cheap to repair or replace.
 I also know I’m legally obligated to ensure it’s working.
 What a terrible combination- expensive and required.
 A bit like breast-implants, am I right ladies?
 Right.